wp-plugins/listly/readme.txt

 **Get more from your numbered list posts with Listly**

 Nobody questions if list posts work, we just believe there's a better way.
 We think social lists win.
+Making lists together is more fun.
+You can begin with just a few items - an imperfect list, then ask people to help.

-A collaborative list platform for lists will always outperform static HTML lists because your content can evolve over time & become distributed across the web as people reuse and embed your lists.
+Collaborative lists that are embeddable & shareable will always outperform static HTML lists because your content can evolve over time & become distributed across the web as people reuse and embed your lists.

+Your lists get more valuable with time not less.

 **Benefits of Authoring / Moderating / Administering List Posts with/via Listly:**